 This is a foundation course that aims to develop the core skills required to successfully navigate through the Design and Technology Innovation - Materials Solutions pathway.
-Students develop skills in Design Thinking, Technologies processes and practical production skills by completing tasks with a themed focus on Bees and Honey.
-Continuity is developed around this theme as students cycle through a rotation consisting of three core units of study in Material Solutions, Food Technology and Digital Futures.
+This pathway has an emphasis on Design Thinking, and Technologies processes and production skills.

-Students explain and engage in designing, innovating and producing products, services and environments for preferred futures.
+Students explain how people design, innovate and produce products, services and environments for preferred futures.
 They explain how the features of technologies impact on design decisions, and create designed solutions based on analysis of needs or opportunities.
 Students create and adapt design ideas, processes and solutions, and justify their decisions against developed design criteria that include sustainability.
 They communicate design ideas and solutions to audiences using technical terms and graphical representation techniques, including using digital tools.
 They independently and collaboratively document and manage production processes to safely produce designed solutions.